SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 | Bean Id	| Description |
 | --
 | solaceJndiTemplate | This template outlines general connection details for reaching the Solace JNDI hosted on the Solace message broker.
 The Solace JNDI is used to look up parameters for client connections and for destinations.
 | solaceConnectionFactory | This references a specific connection factory within the Solace JNDI that will be used when creating new connections.
-The value for “jndiName” is the connection factory name as configured in the Solace JNDI.
-In the previous section this was configured as “JNDI/CF/spring”
+The value for "jndiName" is the connection factory name as configured in the Solace JNDI.
+In the previous section this was configured as "JNDI/CF/spring"
 | solaceCachedConnectionFactory	| The cached connection factory allows for re-use of the Solace connection when sending messages or receiving messages synchronously.
 For efficient integration within the Spring Framework, it is essential that connection caching be enabled and configured correctly.
 There are more details on this in Section 4 Performance Considerations including discussion of the sessionCacheSize attribute.
 It is this connection factory that is used by the producer when connecting.
 | solaceSingleConnectionFactory	| The single connection factory should be used with asynchronous consumers using a listener container.
 It is generally preferable to let the listener container itself handle appropriate caching within its lifecycle.
 It is this connection factory that is used by the consumer when connecting.